flipsewtf/TimeAgo/README.md

 </html>
 ```
 ## Credits
-Most of the script was written by me, but the initialization parts are credited to [@bychloethemes](https://bychloethemes.tumblr.com) - I do not claim ownership of the initialization at all.
-A big thanks to Mike on Stack Overflow for helping with incorperating that.
+Most of the script was re-written by me, but the initialization parts are credited to [@bychloethemes](https://bychloethemes.tumblr.com) - I do not claim ownership of it whatsoever.
+A big thanks to Mike on Stack Overflow for helping out with getting from jquery to just JS ❤️